RobotDisco/robotdisco.github.com/_posts/2016-12-04-what_little_i_know_of_email_systems.md

 #### How is mail stored on a filesystem?

-If you think about unix-based[^Windows or other OSes might do something very different, for all I know Microsoft Exchange stores everything in a database] systems, it's probably going to be stored as a bunch of files in a directory you are allowed to access (or maybe not ... maybe you are forced to access everything via IMAP) Way back when you either logged into a remote server to read your mail, or you fetched it ... modern systems have sort of blurred the line, and webmail has basically destroyed the line completely.
+If you think about unix-based[^1] systems, it's probably going to be stored as a bunch of files in a directory you are allowed to access (or maybe not ... maybe you are forced to access everything via IMAP) Way back when you either logged into a remote server to read your mail, or you fetched it ... modern systems have sort of blurred the line, and webmail has basically destroyed the line completely.

 At the very least if you're using a computer at home, your mail app has to store all your mail somehow.
 Again, proprietary and complex pieces of software like Thunderbird or Outlook might use a private database, but the standard forms are one of the following: